Food and Beverage Business Insurance

 How to get workers' compensation insurance

-How are workers' compensation costs calculated for restaurants, bars, and other food service businesses?
+How are workers' compensation costs calculated for restaurants and other food service businesses?

 The amount you pay for workers’ compensation is a specific rate for every $100 of your business’s payroll.
 Your premium is determined by the type of work done by your employees (classification rate), your experience modification rate (claims history), and payroll (per $100).

-Workers’ comp requirements for restaurants and other food service businesses depend on state laws
+Workers’ comp requirements for restaurants and food service businesses depend on state laws

 Each state sets its own laws for workers’ compensation requirements.
 For example, every restaurant in New York must carry workers’ compensation insurance for its employees – even part-time workers and family members.
 However, Alabama restaurants are only required to carry workers’ compensation when they have five or more employees.